arduino/help-center-content/content/Hardware Support/Portenta Family/Opta-FAQ.md

 **Can data be logged?
 If so, how?**

-Yes, data logging is achievable using a USB-C® memory stick."
+Yes, data logging is achievable using a USB-C® memory stick.

 **What functions do Opta®'s LEDs have?**